croquet/croquet-react/docs/tutorials/1 React Simple Counter.md

 }
 ```

 After the model, we define `CounterApp` as our top level React component.
 In it, we use the `InCroquetSession` component, which takes the role of `Session.join` in `@croquet/croquet`, takes the same parameters and then provides the running Croquet session to its child components.
+We use Vite's feature to configure parameters.
+You can use different mechanismsor just hardcode your configuration if you use a different bundler.

 ```
 function CounterApp() {
+  const appId = import.meta.env["VITE_CROQUET_APP_ID"] || CroquetApp.autoSession("q");
+  const apiKey = import.meta.env["VITE_CROQUET_API_KEY"];
   return (
     <InCroquetSession
       name="counter"
-      appId="io.croquet.react.counter"
-      apiKey: "1_k2xgbwsmtplovtjbknerd53i73otnqvlwwjvix0f"
+      apiKey={apiKey}
+      appId={appId}
+      password="abc"
-      password="abc" model={CounterModel}>
+      model={CounterModel}>
       <CounterDisplay />
     </InCroquetSession>
   );